puppetlabs-toy-chest/pdk-planning/RFCs/0000-expand-new-task.md

 - We should consider ways that PDK could help authors declare their task's file/module dependencies.

+- We should consider ways that PDK could help authors with the "Wrapping an existing script" workflow described in the Bolt "Writing Tasks" documentation[^1]

 ## Drawbacks

 - New options and flags add additional complexity to the user-interface.
 Some combinations of options and flags may be invalid or have unexpected outcomes that are hard to document in the limited space afforded in command-line `--help` output.